M1S2/SpotifyRecorder/README.md

 2. Extract the downloaded zip file.
 3. Do one of the following:
    - Call setup.exe in the bin_Setup folder to install the SpotifyRecorder.
 This installs the required VB-Audio cable.
-   - Alternatively to 3a. you can copy the bin folder to any location on your computer.
+   - Alternatively to the step above, you can copy the bin folder to any location on your computer.
 Then you have to install and setup the VB-Audio cable by yourself.

 ## Usage